ahmet-dv/webdav/README.md

 - /config : The folder where configuration files are stored.
 - /dav/data : The path to the webdav data folder.

-WebDAV server can be accessed using the /webdav subfolder.
+WebDAV server can be accessed using the /webdav subdirectory.

     e.g., https://www.example.com/webdav